-Damage to the machine
+Damage to the machine when cleaning with compressed air or water jets

-Material damage can occur if you direct compressed air in the direction of the shaft outlet or machine openings.

-Avoid pointing compressed air directly onto shaft sealing rings or labyrinth seals of the machine.
+- Do not direct compressed air or water jets in the direction of the shaft outlet or machine openings. - Avoid direct impact of compressed air and water jets on sealing elements of the machine.

-Please note the safety instructions for cleaning (Page 97).
+Please note the safety instructions for cleaning.